 - Various fluorides such as calcium fluoride (CaF2), barium fluoride (BaF2), magnesium fluoride (MgF2) and lithium fluoride (LiF) are quite common as crystalline materials and partly also for dielectric coatings.
 For example, MgF2 is often used for anti-reflection coatings.
 Fluorides generally offer a wide transparency range from the near ultraviolet to the mid infrared.
 There are also fluoride glasses, e.g. fluorozirconate, fluoroaluminate and fluoroindate glasses.

-- Quite wide transparency ranges also obtained with some selenides like zinc selenide (ZnSe) and zinc sulfide (ZnS); these robust materials are often used for CO2 laser optics.
+- Quite wide transparency ranges are also obtained with some selenides like zinc selenide (ZnSe) and zinc sulfide (ZnS); these robust materials are often applied for CO2 laser optics.
 They are also available as rare-earth-doped gain media, particularly with chromium doping.
 There are also tellurides, particularly cadmium telluride (CdTe) for use at 12 μm to 25 μm.

-- Cesium bromide (CsBr) and cesium iodide (CsI) are also suitable for very long wavelengths (the latter even up to about 40 μm).
+- Cesium bromide (CsBr) and cesium iodide (CsI) are also suitable for application at very long wavelengths (the latter even up to about 40 μm).
 Potassium chloride (KCl) has a particularly broad usable wavelength range from the UV to the mid infrared (about 0.3 μm to 21 μm).
 Sodium chloride (NaCl) is more durable but very fragile.
 Such ionic substances are soluble in water and strongly hygroscopic.